-Ursuline College does not tolerate retaliatory conduct and strictly prohibits retaliation aimed at a person because that person has complained of sexual misconduct, testified, provided information, assisted or participated in any manner in a sexual misconduct investigation, proceeding, or hearing under Ursuline College policies or the law.
+Ursuline College does not tolerate retaliatory conduct and strictly prohibits retaliation aimed at a person because that person complained of sexual misconduct, testified, provided information, assisted or participated in any manner in a sexual misconduct investigation, proceeding, or hearing under Ursuline College policies or the law.
 Therefore, any intimidation, threats, coercion, or other retaliatory conduct against such persons will be addressed by the College in the most serious manner, and individuals who engage in such actions will be subject to disciplinary action that may include suspension, expulsion, dismissal, termination, or removal and exclusion from the College.
-Anyone who is aware of possible retaliation or has other concerns regarding the response to a sexual misconduct complaint should report such concerns to the Title IX Coordinator or to one of the Deputy Coordinators, who shall take appropriate actions to address such conduct in a prompt and equitable manner.
+Anyone who is aware of possible retaliation or has other concerns regarding the response to a sexual misconduct complaint should report such concerns to the Title IX Coordinator, who will take appropriate actions to address such conduct in a prompt and equitable manner.